jaggehns/Photon/README.md

 # Photon
-A photo searching app utilizing an external API
+A photo searching app utilizing an external API (Pexels)